hanjarim/week-three-js-moringa/README.md

 The link to my live page is:https://hanjarim.github.io/week-three-js-moringa/index.html

 Contact Information: 0714 99 99 79 Email:hanjarim@gmail.com
 This work has copyright law backing it and should not be copied without the knowledge and consent of the owner.
-Infringement or misuse will lead to revocation of access rights
+Infringement or misuse will lead to revocation of access rights.
-Copyright (c) 2022 Moses Kuboz
+Copyright (c) 2022 Moses Kubo